 Why so lost in the middle?
-Xers are 20 million less in population than both Boomers and Millennials (we can thank the Pill for that).
-And, just like any other generation, they are unique – understanding how to engage and motivate this complex generation sandwiched between two similar ones has proven difficult for organizations.
-Gen Xers are in their late 30s and 40s and ready to take that next step whether it be a promotion, pay raise or the modern corner office.
+Xers are 20 million less in population than both Boomers and Millennials (we can thank the pill for that).
+And, just like any other generation, they are unique.
+Understanding how to engage and motivate this complex generation sandwiched between two larger ones has proven difficult for organizations.
+Gen Xers are in their late 30s and 40s and ready to take that next step whether it be a promotion, pay raise, or the modern corner office.
 But many Xers have found their career paths blocked, or at least stalled, by the “the gray ceiling,” a phenomenon where Baby Boomers stay longer in their senior-level positions instead of retiring.
 And many organizations are at a loss as to what to do about it.

-#1 -Offer real opportunities for advancement and growth while appealing to the Xers’ values and traits
+#1 – Offer real opportunities for advancement and growth while appealing to Xers’ values and traits.

 Show the Gen Xers on your team that their climb to the top, while perhaps in limbo, will be worth the wait because your company understands what’s important.

-Many Gen Xers are the children of divorced parents who placed a high value on professional growth at the expense of time spent with their families.
-As a result, Xers now prioritize work/life balance.
+Many Gen Xers are the children of divorced parents who placed a high value on professional growth at the expense of time spent with family.
+As a result, Xers now prioritize work-life balance.
 They want to be at home in time for dinner.
 They want to make it to the T-ball games.
 Many are choosing jobs closer to home over higher salaries.